cmse822/project-2-pi-by-mpi-team-11/report/README.md

 ## Part 4: Eat Some Pi

 1.)

+Code Files:
-report/mpi_pi_calc.c [Every rank executes same number of rounds]

-report/mpi_pi_calc_div.c [Number of rounds are distributed across ranks]
+report/mpi_pi_calc.c [Every rank executes same number of rounds] report/mpi_pi_calc_div.c [Number of rounds are distributed across ranks]

+Compilation:
+mpicc mpi_pi_calc.c -o mpi_pi_calc
+mpiexec -np 4 mpi_pi_calc

 2.)

+-> Number of rounds is fixed to 100.

-Every rank executes the same number of rounds=100.
+-> Every rank executes the same number of rounds=100.

+-> The number of darts thrown is fixed to 10000.

+-> report/mpi_pi_calc.c [Every rank executes same number of rounds] is the relevant code.

+Results:

 Running time for number of ranks=1: 0.041468

 Running time for number of ranks=2: 0.043172